 The Hisense C2 Ultra is noticeably better than the XGIMI HORIZON Ultra.
 While the XGIMI matches the Hisense on brightness and out-of-the-box SDR accuracy, the Hisense is far easier to calibrate, slightly more portable, has noticeably deeper contrast, and has a far wider color gamut.
 Plus, the Hisense is the superior performer when it comes to gaming, as it supports gaming at 240Hz in 1080p and 1440p, while the XGIMI is limited to 60Hz at all resolutions.

 The XGIMI HORIZON Ultra is much better than the XGIMI HORIZON Pro.
 The Ultra is significantly brighter than the Pro and has better pre-calibration color accuracy.
-The Ultra also has more modern smart features, such as Android TV 11, Bluetooth 5.2, and Wi-Fi 6, as well as a more powerful integrated sound system.
+The Ultra also offers more modern smart features, including Android TV 11, Bluetooth 5.2, and Wi-Fi 6, as well as a more powerful integrated sound system.

 We've independently bought and tested over 60 projectors, and we've published all the detailed results for each so you can decide which one to buy.
 These have all been tested under the same standardized methodology, allowing you to compare them side by side.
 We still have all these projects in our lab so we can continually go back and compare them to ensure our reviews are still accurate.
 All our test methodology is also public on our website, so you can validate the results yourself.